scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ### Phase 3: TRC Signing {#phase3}
 {:numbered="false"}

-Each voting representative attaches a signature created with their private voting keys to the TRC (payload file), using their own machine.
+Each voting representative attaches a signature created with their own private voting key to the TRC (payload file), using their own machine.
 This serves to prove possession of the private keys.

 Phase 3 concludes when all voting representatives have attached their signatures to the TRC.